cnb0/kube-featureflag/README.md

-# Feature Flags in Kubernetes
+# Feature Flags in Kubernetes Applications

 Feature flags are used to change the behavior of a program at runtime without forcing a restart.